 To replace a program line with new code just enter it using the same line number, and to delete it use only the number with no instructions to follow, for example to remove line 10:

-10 PRINT "Hello"
+10 PRINT "Hello"type in:

-and press Enter.
+10and press Enter.
 Editing lines is also very easy.
 List the program, press up arrow and find the line you want to modify on the screen, than keep pressing End key.
 The contents of the line gets copied to the prompt, so you can edit it and then confirm changes with Enter.

 When your program is ready you can SAVE it with:

-and then execute it with RUN.
+SAVE "filename"and then execute it with RUN.
 You can break it at any moment with Esc key.
 If by any chance the program stops responding, you can restart the Pico pressing CTRL and Break keys simultaneously.

 Programs written in BBC Basic are very fast.
 Even when 8-bit computers dominated the world, BBC Basic was considered the fastest and most mature.
 I wondered if it's still true, so I created an implementation of the sieve of Eratosthenes in Basic (available here) and Python (available here) using exactly the same algorithm, and ran them both on my Raspberry Pi B+.
 The results are as follows: